jimijimi/trekanter_mingw/README.md

   immediately see some awkward code.
 I am also working on this.
 - The code lacks comments but I believe most of it is self-explanatory.
 - The code contains some 'magic' numbers those will be addressed in a future version.
 - Selection has not been implemented yet.
-I have a ruby prototype now and I will translate it to C soon.
+I have a ruby prototype with selection now and I will translate it to C soon.
 - It will read any NASTRAN files ( short, long, open format and with/withou continuation lines )
 - It will read OBJ/wavefront files.
 - I will try to include additional formats if I can find the "format" specification.

+Trekanter C what is in the future.

+- Under the hood my own CFD engine.
+- More to come, I will be writting my progress here.

 My development environment is: